 If you have suffered a broken bone in a car accident that was not your fault, Joye Law Firm may be able to help you obtain compensation to assist you during your recovery.
 Our personal injury and car accident lawyers have been helping people from North Charleston, Myrtle Beach, Columbia, Clinton, and across South Carolina since 1968.

-Joye Law Firm attorneys have nearly 250 years of combined litigation experience, and some of our lawyers have been named Super Lawyers in South Carolina.
+Joye Law Firm attorneys have over 300 years of combined litigation experience, and some of our lawyers have been named Super Lawyers in South Carolina.
 Some of our lawyers have also received an AV rating (the highest possible rating) from the distinguished Martindale-Hubbell legal directory.

 If you suffered a bone fracture because of a car accident someone else caused, call Joye Law Firm or complete our online form for a free initial consultation today.